zdharma-continuum/zinit/docs/zsh-plugin-standard.md

 # Zsh Plugin Standard

 This document defines the Zsh Plugin Standard.
-Zplugin fully supports this standard.
+Zinit fully supports this standard.

 This document is also available as a